DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 Grid in the TreeGrid mode uses all the same configuration options available in the [API of the default Grid](grid/configuration.md).

-There is also a set of properties you can provide for Grid in the TreeGrid mode to optimize its configuration for your needs.
+You can also specify a set of properties for Grid in the TreeGrid mode to optimize its configuration for your needs.
 They are described below.

 ### Collapsed mode